iagofeijoorey/my-university-portfolio/2º/AED/ETSEmaps/README.md

 These are the files for my third big assigment of the subject "Algoritmos e Estructuras de Datos".
 This project was made in C.

 The project consisted on creating a terminal application that can manage the structure of graph that represented a diversity of cities and the links between them.
 These link can be either road or highway.
+The program also allows you to find the best routes between two cities based on cost, time or distance.
+Finally you can also find the best way to travel through all the cities without passing through the same city twice.

 I was given the files called "grafo.h" and "grafo.c" but i had to change the definition of the struct to to adapt it to the statement of the project.
 I also had to modifiy the structure of most of the funcitions to adapt them to the last changes.